-Flip it over to find a display case back that lets you get a look at the Swiss-made Sellita SW-300 automatic movement.
+Flip it over to find a display caseback that lets you get a look at the Swiss-made Sellita SW-300 automatic movement.
 And while the Triumph Field falls squarely into the tool-watch bucket, it wears well in dressy situations, equally at ease on a link bracelet or a sturdy rubber strap as it is on fine leather for more formal occasions.

 Things Soar with the Skyquest GMT

-Another Monta watch we met at Baselworld 2017, the Skyquest GMT again serves as an homage to the great tool watches of the 1950s.
+Another Monta watch we met at Baselworld 2017, the Skyquest GMT again serves as homage to the great tool watches of the 1950s.
 This time we harken back to the revered Rolex GMT Master Ref.
-6542, first made for Pan Am pilots in 1954 and today beloved by collectors for its once-groundbreaking ability to track dual time zones with a glance to the wrist.
+6542, first made for Pan Am pilots in 1954 and today beloved by collectors for its once-groundbreaking ability to track dual time zones with just a glance to the wrist.

 We owe some of Skyquest’s design to the Oceanking.
-This could also be considered a spin-off, a GMT version of Monta’s firstborn.
-Just as Rolex did when they rolled out the Submariner and its GMT-Master cousin together back in 1954 at the Swiss Watch Show that would become Baselworld.
+This could also be considered a spin-off, a GMT version of Monta’s firstborn, just as Rolex did when they rolled out the Submariner and its GMT-Master cousin together back in 1954 at the Swiss Watch Show that would become Baselworld.
 Even the names of Monta’s “Oceanking” and “Skyquest” sound like they could be part of the Rolex family.

 More on Skyquest

-But the Skyquest departs from Rolex’s influence in a number of intriguing ways.
+However, the Skyquest departs from Rolex’s influence in a number of intriguing ways.
 Skyquest’s ramp-up GMT hand is more reminiscent of classic Seiko models than Rolex.
 The coin-edge bi-directional bezel features a target-shaped and lumed pip at the 12’clock position.
 Available in two finishes, black and gilt, the Skyquest dials don’t spare the lume and are super bright with an intensity that rivals pro dive watches.
 Rhodium-plated sword hands and red accents offer a vintage feel without going old-timey.

 The Skyquest’s stainless steel case also mixes brushed and polished finishes.
-While its Sellita SW330 automatic GMT movement has 25 jewels and a power reserve of 42 hours.
+Its Sellita SW330 automatic GMT movement has 25 jewels and a power reserve of 42 hours.
 Priced in the $1,600 to $1,900 range, this is not the cheapest GMT out there, as the market today is flooded with automatic GMTs you can pick up for under a grand.
 But the quality and craftsmanship of the Skyquest is comparable to that of luxury watches found at much higher prices.